-Should concerns arise during this process, the faculty or the Department Chair involved will first consult with the Doctoral Program Director.
+15 16 Should concerns arise during this process, the faculty or the Department Chair involved will first consult with the Doctoral Program Director.
 The Doctoral Program Director will consult with the faculty member, Department Chair, and Doctoral Program Coordinator in efforts to understand and resolve the concerns.
 If concerns cannot be resolved the Doctoral Program Director will consult with the Associate Dean and Dean who will determine if concerns are related to academic affairs or workload.
 The next steps might include a conference with those involved and/or consultation with OAA.
 Should efforts to resolve the issue informally not be successful, the faculty member may resort to the grievance procedure in the collective bargaining agreement.

-1 Memorandum of Understanding #6 PI ELIGIBILITY AND RESPONSIBILITY POLICY

-2 September 10, 2019

-3

-4

-Subject: Effects of the Implementation of the Principal Investigator/Project Director Eligibility and Responsibility Policy

-8 The parties have agreed to the modifications of the above noted Policy, and to the effects of the

-9 implementation of the policy:

-Transition Process for Current PI/PD/Co-I

-- 1. The University will provide AAUP with the names of all AAUP-represented employees who are currently serving as a Principal Investigator (PI), Project Director (PD), or Co-Investigator (Co-I) but would not be automatically eligible as outlined in sections 4.1 and 4.2 of the Policy ("impacted employees"). - 2.
-The impacted employees will, at a minimum, be grandfathered into the role of approved PI for the project on which they are currently serving as a PI. - 3.
-Impacted employees may be assigned indefinite approval of PI eligibility by the Associate Vice President in Research and Graduate Studies, in consultation with the Chair/supervisor. - 4.
+1 2 3 Memorandum of Understanding #6 PI ELIGIBILITY AND RESPONSIBILITY POLICY September 10, 2019 4 5 6 7 Subject: Effects of the Implementation of the Principal Investigator/Project Director Eligibility and Responsibility Policy 8 9 The parties have agreed to the modifications of the above noted Policy, and to the effects of the implementation of the policy: 10 Transition Process for Current PI/PD/Co-I 11 12 13 14 1.
+The University will provide AAUP with the names of all AAUP-represented employees who are currently serving as a Principal Investigator (PI), Project Director (PD), or Co-Investigator (Co-I) but would not be automatically eligible as outlined in sections 4.1 and 4.2 of the Policy ("impacted employees").
+15 16 2.
+The impacted employees will, at a minimum, be grandfathered into the role of approved PI for the project on which they are currently serving as a PI.
+17 18 19 20 21 3.
+Impacted employees may be assigned indefinite approval of PI eligibility by the Associate Vice President in Research and Graduate Studies, in consultation with the Chair/supervisor.4.
 Upon agreement of the employee and their supervisor, a member's Letter of Appointment may be modified, if necessary and to the extent necessary, to clarify that their employment includes principal investigator duties and responsibilities.
+22 Communication Plan 23 24 25 26 27 28 The new policy will be communicated to current PI/PDs and Co-Is, Department Chairs, and Deans via the normal email channels, within 10 days of the implementation of the policy.
+The communication to PI/PDs and Co-Is shall include information about actions that may be taken to clarify their Letters of Appointment for the purposes of this policy.
+The Policy will also be presented to the OAA Academic Leadership Team, Human Resources and the Assistant & Associate Deans group to disseminate information as quickly aspossible 29 30 Post-Transition Procedures for Requesting Exceptions to the PI Policy 313233 1.
+A process has been created in section 4.3 of the Policy whereby Deans, Directors or Division Heads can apply on an employees' behalf to be assigned status of PI-eligible for an employee who is not automatically eligible for assignment as PI/PD/CoI, and who is not in the group of of this MOA.